Sickle Cell (cont.)

 Leg ulcers most commonly occur in adults and usually form over the ankles and sides of the lower legs.
 The ulcers can become severe, even encircling the leg, and are prone to infection.

 Leg ulcers can become chronic and resistant to many treatments.
 Oral antibiotics and topical creams are often used.
 Elevation of the leg, careful dressing changes, and other topical therapies can be helpful.
-Some ulcers can be so resistant that skin grafting is recommended, though this is not without the possibility of poor healing.
+Some ulcers can be so resistant that skin grafting is recommended, though this may be compromised by impaired healing.

 Aseptic Necrosis and Bone Infarcts